elisadhrami/Portfolio/README.md

 ### Test Cases and work in AzureDevops
 ### Bug reports
 ### Test Trees and diagrams
+* Test tree of adding new functionality in two existing modules of the Siemplify, now [Chronicle Security](https://cloud.google.com/solutions/security-orchestration-automation-response), application.
+Check the test tree.
 ### Automated scripts for E2E testing